aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-generation/using-checksum-in-1d-barcodes/_index.md

 ### **Optional Checksum Settings**
 By default, 1D barcodes with optional checksum do not impose the necessity of check digit calculation.
 For such barcodes, the *is_checksum_enabled* property of class [*BarcodeParameters*](/barcode/python-net/api-reference/aspose.barcode.generation/barcodeparameters/) can be set in the following ways:
-- *EnableChecksum.Default* and *EnableChecksum.No*.
+- [*EnableChecksum.DEFAULT*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/) and [*EnableChecksum.NO*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/).
 Checksum calculation is not enabled.
-- *EnableChecksum.Yes*.
+- [*EnableChecksum.YES*](/barcode/python-net/api-reference/aspose.barcode.generation/enablechecksum/).
 The library generates the checksum of the most appropriate type for the given barcode symbology.

 |Checksum Settings|Checksum Enabled|Checksum Disabled|
 | :-: | :-: | :-: |